Joe Gold: Career

 As a professional bodybuilder, he auditioned for Mae West with a group of musclemen.
 West approved, saying "I'll take all of you."
 Gold subsequently toured the country with her revue.
 He also appeared as an extra in two epic movies, The Ten Commandments and Around the World in 80 Days, both released in 1956.

 In 1965, Joe Gold opened the first Gold's Gym in Venice, California.
 It quickly became a landmark for local bodybuilders despite the dirty fixtures of its first incarnation.
 Joe Gold was known for the personal encouragement he gave trainers, although delivered in sarcastic jabs at their faults.

-Among Joe Gold's many devotees was Arnold Schwarzenegger, who began working out at the gym in 1968 soon after arriving in the US.
-Schwarzenegger called Joe Gold "a trusted friend and father figure."
+Among Joe Gold's many devotees was Arnold Schwarzenegger, who began working out at the gym in 1968 soon after arriving in the US, saying that Gold let him work out for free because he had no money.
+Schwarzenegger called Gold "a trusted friend and father figure."
+In 1991, when Gold fell ill, Schwarzenegger ran World Gym for him for a year or two until he was better.

 Joe Gold opened new gyms and designed the equipment for them.
 His innovations revolutionized the sport, enabling people to exercise more easily with machines.
 He sold the Gold's Gym chain in 1970.

 In 1977, he launched World Gym in Santa Monica (later in Marina del Rey), which he owned and operated until his death.